muratk5n/thirdwave/en/README.md

 What are those little bumps?
 That is probably methane of decades earlier disappearing (methane can expire much earlier than carbon).
-But we keep putting more in, so the trend is always up.
+But we keep putting more in, so the trend is up.

 ---